torrentkino/feuerland/README.md

 Usage
 -----

-Go to /etc/feuerland and copy one of the examples to /etc/feuerland/config.json Run `feuerland`.
+* Go to /etc/feuerland and copy one of the examples to /etc/feuerland/config.json
+* Run `feuerland`.
 The firewall script gets printed to stdout.
-Run `sudo feuerland | sudo bash` to install the script.
+* Run `sudo feuerland | sudo bash` to install the script.
-Run `dmesg | feuerlog -n` to see what is going on.
+* Run `dmesg | feuerlog -n` to see what is going on.
-Use `feuerland_iblocklist` and `feuerland_ipdeny` to download newer CIDR-lists.
+* Use `feuerland_iblocklist` and `feuerland_ipdeny` to download newer blocklists.